electrickery/pd-dekencross/README.md

   `bash dekencross.sh pd-freeverb~ freeverb~`

+Here *pd-freeverb~* is the name of the github repository. *freeverb~* is used in the package name.

 ### Operational details

-In the pd-lib a new directory will be created, <library name>-bindist which contains a directories per built platform, each containing an installed external.
+In the pd-lib a new directory will be created, &lt;library name&gt;-bindist which contains a directories per built platform, each containing an installed external.
-These installed extrnal directory are packaged to a .dek file.
+These installed extrnal directory are packaged to a .dek file, composed of the &lt;library name&gt;, [v&lt;version&gt;](all platforms), (Sources) and extension '.dek'.
 Some extra operations are performed:

- * The <external>-meta.pd is probed in the <library source dir> for the VERSION, which will part of the .dek file
+ * The &lt;external&gt;-meta.pd is probed in the &lt;library source dir&gt; for the VERSION,
+   which will part of the .dek file
- * The <library source dir> is packaged in a zip and copied in the install directory before packaging.
-The filename <library name>[v<version>](Sources).zip
+ * The &lt;library source dir&gt; is packaged in a zip and copied in the install directory before packaging.
+The filename &lt;library name&gt;[v&lt;version&gt;](Sources).zip
- * An "objects.txt" inside the <library source dir> will be copied to the .dek filename and have '.txt' appended
+ * An "objects.txt" inside the &lt;library source dir&gt; will be copied to the .dek filename and have '.txt' appended
  * A sha256sum will be calculated from the .dek file and placed in a file .dek filename and have '.sha256' appended
- * The dekencross.sh will abort when the <library name>-bindist directory already exists.
+ * The dekencross.sh will abort when the &lt;library name&gt;-bindist directory already exists.
  * The dekencross.sh will abort when an error occurrs after argument parsing.

+The result is ready to be uploaded with the deken-dev tool; `deken upload *.dek`.

 ### Configuration